RhodiumToad/pllua-ng/README.md

 Sqlstates can be given either as 5-character strings or as the string names used in plpgsql: server.error('invalid_argument', 'message')

+Subtransactions are implemented via pcall() and xpcall(), which now run the called function in a subtransaction.
+In the case of xpcall, the subtransaction is ended *before* running the error function, which therefore runs in the outer subtransaction.
+This does mean that while Lua errors in the error function cause recursion and are eventually caught by the xpcall, if an error function causes a PG error then the xpcall will eventually rethrow that to its own caller.
+(This is subject to change if I decide it was a bad idea.)

+e.g.

+  local ok,err = pcall(function() --[[ do stuff in subxact ]] end)
+  if not ok then print("subxact failed with error",err) end

+Currently there's also lpcall and lxpcall functions which do NOT create subtransactions, but which will catch only Lua errors and not PG errors (which are immediately rethrown).
+It's not clear yet how useful this is; it saves the (possibly significant) subxact overhead, but it can be quite unpredictable whether any given error will manifest as a Lua error or a PG error.

 The readonly-global-table and setshared() hacks are omitted.
 As the trusted language now creates an entirely separate lua_State for each